MartinBriand/personal-website/README.md

 \q
 ```

 Your development database is almost all set.
 Now we make Django able to connect to it by creating a `development_credentials.py` file in the `backend` folder like below.
-(Make sure the file has this exact name for the file is “gitignored”.)
+(Make sure the file has this exact name for the file is “gitignored” and is imported in other parts of the code.)

 ```python
 # PostgreSQL development credentials